saberworks/massassi-static/README.md

 ### Future Considerations/Questions

 At some point, I will probably want to make the system auto-thumbnail images.
 This presents a problem because it will re-thumbnail every image on every build.
 Makes sense to implement a build cache and only process if the source file is newer than the cached copy.

-One thing I hate about jinja/django templates is that I can't use the content of a block twice (this is so stupid).
-However, it looks like I don't need this functionality.
-It makes sense to declare the title of a page in the content file, and then use that title to populate the HTML `<title>` as well as a heading at the top of the page.
-This requires some crappy hack with vanilla django/jinja.
-If I implement the file format above (with metadata including title stored at the top), I can just set the title as a regular template variable instead of using blocks.
-Actually all the fields will be regular template variables.